Sqooba/traildb-java/Readme.md

 1. Java sources under `java/src/main/java/traildb` are compiled using `javac` to their `.class` files under `java/target/classes/traildb`

-2. Java classes are jarred together into `native/<arch>/target/lib/traildbJava.jar`
+2. Java classes are jarred together into `native/<platform>/target/lib/traildbJava.jar`

-3. `javah` is used on the `.class` files to automatically generate the header file `native/<arch>/target/custom-javah/traildb-java.h`
+3. `javah` is used on the `.class` files to automatically generate the header file `native/<platform>/target/custom-javah/traildb-java.h`

 4. The header file is included in every c source under `native/src/main/native`.
-Each c source is compiled with `gcc` to their `.o` object files under `native/<arch>/target/objs`.
+Each c source is compiled with `gcc` to their `.o` object files under `native/<platform>/target/objs`.

-5. Each object file is linked into a shared object file `native/<arch>/target/libTraildbJavaNative.so`.
+5. Each object file is linked into a shared object file `native/<platform>/target/libTraildbJavaNative.so`.
 The TrailDB library is linked at this stage.

-## Deployment
+## Images

-Tests are run inside a docker container which can be found at `aholyoke/traildb-java:latest`.
-This image already has TrailDB installed. `make deploy` can be used to redeploy the image to Docker Hub.
-CircleCI will use this image to build and run tests.
+* The base image is defined in `Dockerfile`.
+It is an ubuntu image with the jdk and traildb installed.
+It can be built using `make build`

+* The installed image is defined in `Dockerfile.installed`.
+It is the base image with traildb-java bindings installed.
+It can be built using `make install`

-## TODO
+## Development

 - [x] Implement exception raising